kubernetix/k8x/README.md

 ### Component

-Is a kubernetes entity, for example ingress, pod, service
+A piece of tsx code, that is typically a kubernetes entity, for example ingress, pod, service

+### Tag

+A tsx directive for example <cluster> or <namespace>

 ## FAQ